pavoltravnik/maxims-of-law/maxims-of-law.md

 Sententia non fertur de rebus non liquidis.
 Sentence is not given upon a thing which is not clear.

 Sequi debet potentia justitiam, non praecedere.
-Power should follow justice, not preced it.
+Power should follow justice, not precede it.
 2 Co.
 Inst.
 454.

 Sermo index animi.
 Speech is an index of the mind.
 5 Co.
 118.

 Sermo relatus ad personam, intelligi debet de conditione personae.
-A speech relating to the person is to be understood as relating to hiscondition.
+A speech relating to the person is to be understood as relating to his condition.
 4 Co.
 16.

 Si a jure discedas vagus eris, et erunt omnia omnibus incerta.
 If you depart from the law, you will wander without a guide, and everything will be in a state of uncertainty to every one.
 Co.
 Litt.
 227.